 There is an open problem with the general approach of reading XML, HTML and SGML documents in GATE.
 As we previously said, the text covered by tags/elements is appended to the GATE document content and a GATE annotation refers to this particular span of text.
 When appending, in cases such as 'end.

-'P>Start' it might happen that the ending word of the previous annotation is concatenated with the beginning phrase of the annotation currently being created, resulting in a garbage input for GATE processing resources that operate at the text surface.
+word of the previous annotation is concatenated with the beginning phrase of the annotation currently being created, resulting in a garbage input for GATE processing resources that operate at the text surface.